meezlung/CRScraper/README.md

 <br />

 # Mga Kulang Pa:
- - Ranking system based on [Rate UP Profs (RUPP)](https://rupp.onrender.com/)
+ - Ranking system based on [Rate UP Profs (RUPP)](https://rupp.onrender.com/) or Restrictions/Remarks (Still don't know how to implement)
- - I think there should be a Login Page sa Svelte App.
-This is to use the credentials sa CRScraper.
-Link then test locally.
+ - There should be a ```crscraper.py``` authenticator for each input of username, password, and courseURL, depending how the CRS website responded to those input.
  - If kaya, host sana 'yung app sa internet.